How traumatic events affect children and teenagers

 - Offer food and drink at usual times.
 It’s OK if your child doesn’t want much to eat or drink, but make sure they stay hydrated.
 It’s natural for children to have smaller appetites when they’re upset.

 Helping your child feel safe

-- Find a safe and secure space for your child, away from reminders of the event.
-For young children, this could be a supervised area to play games, draw and read.
-For older children and teenagers, this could be an area where they can listen to music, talk with friends and do art activities.
+- Find a safe and secure space for yourself and your child, away from the event and reminders of it, if possible.
+For young children, a supervised area to play games, draw and read might help when they’re ready.
+For older children and teenagers, it could be an area where they can listen to music or just hang out.